Meharon Ki Dhani

-Meharon ki Dhani is a small village in Jaisalmer district of Rajasthan state in India.
+Meharon ki Dhani is a village in Jaisalmer district of Rajasthan state in India.
 It is located around 128 kilometres from the district headquarters, Jaisalmer.
 It is famous for the granite stone "Lakha Red".

 History

 The village at its current location was founded in 1910.
 Second phase of development started after the beginning of granite mining.

 Demographics

 Most of the people of village believe in Islam, and are Sindhis Muslim.
 They speak Sindhi.

 As of 2001 India census, Meharon ki dhani had a population of 745 with 387 male and 358 female.
-This Muslim village has a below average literacy rate, male literacy is 50 percent, and female literacy is around 10 percent.
+This village has a below average literacy rate, male literacy is 50 percent, and female literacy is around 10 percent.
 People are spending heavily on boys' education but female education is still not common because of conservative nature of society.

 Economy

 The granite industry is rapidly growing in this village because of red stone.
 First granite quarry was started in 1998 by a Gujarati businessman, now there are around 30 granite quarries and 1 tile cutting factory running in the outskirts of village.
 Because of granite industry some other industries like transport and dairy have grown in recent years.

 The main occupation of resident of this village is farming.
 People grow pearl millet (bajra), pulses in the monsoon season and wheat and cash crop like cumin (jeera) and mustard in winter season.
 Few years back people were only relied on monsoon rain for their farming but now irrigated farms are becoming more common.

 Some people also keep sheep and goat herd for milk, meat and wool.
 But this occupation is becoming extinct because low profit and availability of well paid jobs in granite industry.